subsquid/docs/docs/subgraphs-support.md

 **Subsquid Firehose** is an open-source lightweight adapter run as a side-car to a graph indexer node, ingesting and filtering the data directly from Subsquid Network instead of an RPC endpoint.
 However, since the network does not provide the real-time blocks, the most recent and unfinalized blocks are (optionally) ingested from a complementary RPC endpoint in a seamless way.

-It is possible to run subgraphs against both a production-ready permissioned Subsquid Network instance (formerly known as Subsquid Archives) and a decentralized testnet (see [Subsquid Network Overview](/subsquid-network/overview) to learn more about the difference).
+Currently it is only possible to run subgraphs against a production-ready [permissioned Subsquid Network instance](/subsquid-network/overview/#open-private-network) (formerly known as Subsquid Archives).
+Running against the decentralized Subsquid Network is scheduled to be supported in Q2 2024 (see [Subsquid Network Overview](/subsquid-network/overview) to learn more about the difference).

 The easiest way to run a subgraph with Subsquid Firehose to use our [graph-node-setup](https://github.com/subsquid-labs/graph-node-setup) repo.
 Here's how: